staslev/LeetCode-refactored/FAQ.md

 >
 > --Martin Fowler, "Refactoring: Improving the Design of Existing Code"

-The original solutions (code copy-pasted from LeetCode's discussion section) all boil down to a single method performing a certain task.
+The original solutions (code copy-pasted up to curlies and whitespaces, from LeetCode's discussion section) all boil down to a single method performing a certain task.
 The alternative solutions presented here retain the original methods' signatures, yet introduce changes to the internal structure of the code.
 This fits the above definition perfectly, and therefore:

 *LeetCode Refactored*.